bhowiebkr/laser-level-webcam/README.md

 ## License

-This project is licensed under the GNU Public License 3.0.
+This project is licensed under the MIT License.
 See the `LICENSE` file for details.